OlehNoskovCPU/AryionPlugins/README.md

 + Shift+F - Add to favourites.

 > [!WARNING]
 > When downloading via Shift+D, the picture will load in the background, so it may take a long time to load.
-Depending on your internet speed, wait from 15 seconds to a minute.
+Depending on your internet speed and the weight of the file, wait from 15 seconds to a minute.

 Also, a field for entering numbers and a Download button will appear next to the buttons.
 There you enter how many images you want to download, and then click the button.